SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

 <span style="font-weight:Bold;font-size:24px;">📜 I. Underlying Manuscripts</span>

-**The Critical Text is the Greek text that scholars have compiled as closest to the original autograph (manuscripts).** The Textus Receptus and it's derived KJV  are largely influenced by Catholicism and partly Calvinism. <span style="color:darkred;">Erasmus was a Catholic priest</span>, and King James, while being raised calvinist, become part Catholic (Anglicanism).
+**The Critical Text is the Greek text that scholars have compiled as closest to the original autograph (manuscripts).** The Textus Receptus and it's derived KJV  are largely influenced by Catholicism and partly Calvinism. <span style="color:darkred;">Erasmus was a Catholic priest</span>, and King James, while being raised Calvinist, became part Catholic (Anglicanism).
 According to Metzger, the KJV translators relied heavily on the Calvinist Geneva Bible, some estimate 20% of the KJV came from the GNV.

 - <span style="font-style:Italic;font-size:19px;">Points 1 - 6</span>